-Long term changes do not come from using force to breach those limits as with stretching and foam rolling.
+Long term changes do not come from using force to breach those limits.
 They come from encouraging muscles to contract into positions they’re not currently able to.

-Let’s take the knee extension example mentioned previously to illustrate the point.
+Let’s take the knee extension example mentioned previously to illustrate this point.

-If you’ve been stretching your hamstrings for what seems like an eternity with zero long term gains, this will be of particular interest.
+If you’ve been stretching your hamstrings for what seems like an eternity with few long term gains, this will be of particular interest.

 How to improve knee extension.

-One way to improve knee extension is to encourage the quadriceps to contract further than they’re currently able.
+One way to improve knee extension is to encourage your quadriceps to contract into a shorter position than they’re currently able to.

 This will not occur with global exercises that target these muscles such as squats and lunges.
-There’s absolutely no challenge to end range knee extension with these exercises.
+There’s very little challenge to the end range of knee extension with these exercises.